 How can I use this carpet cleaner to spot-clean carpet?

 As discussed above, you don’t need a steam cleaner to put this recipe to good use.
 After mixing up the solution, simply bottle it instead and spray it directly on stains.
 Then let it sit before scrubbing with a bristle brush.

 Is this carpet cleaner safe for pets?

-Yes, the list of all-natural ingredients used in this recipe are pet safe.
-However, some essential oils may not be safe to use around pets, so ensure any essential oils you include are pet friendly.
+Yes, the all-natural ingredients used in this recipe are pet safe.
+However, some essential oils may not be, so ensure any essential oils you include are pet-friendly.

 Can I use this cleaner to deodorize my carpet?

 While the essential oils included in this cleaner certainly will have a deodorizing effect, if you’re just hoping to freshen the scent of your carpet rather than treat stains, you may find it easier to use a baking soda-based cleaner that you can sprinkle on for that purpose.
 This lavender carpet deodorizer is simple to make at home using only baking soda and lavender essential oil.

 DIY Carpet Cleaner

 - Combine all ingredients in a large jug or pitcher and stir gently.